AriFordsham/GHCWiki/arrow-notation.md

 ## Changing the types of arrow operators

-Currently, the type of each argument of an operator (and its result) is required have the form
+Currently, the type of each argument of an operator (and its result) is required to have the form

 ```wiki
 a (...(e,t1), ... tn) t
 ```

-where `e` is a type variable shared by all these types, but the arrow types `a` can vary.
-The User's Guide has these examples:
+where `e` is a polymorphic type variable shared by all these types, but the arrow types `a` can vary.
+The *User's Guide* has these examples:

 ```wiki
 ArrowPlus a => (<+>) :: a e c -> a e c -> a e c